Stockton Dog Bite Lawyer

 Most people who own dogs consider their pets as part of the family.
 As the saying goes, a dog is a man's best friend.
-So, when a dog bite incident happens, it is not out of the ordinary for emotions to flare up and natural instincts to protect the family pet to kick in.
+So, when a dog bite incident happens, it is not ordinary for emotions to flare up and natural instincts to protect the family pet from kicking in.
 Unfortunately, regardless of how friendly and lovable a dog has always been, any dog can become aggressive and attack in the blink of an eye, leaving the victim with serious injuries, including disfigurement, permanent scarring, and psychological trauma; or, in some cases, the dog bite may even result in death.

 While most dog owners believe their dog would not hurt a soul, numerous people are attacked by dogs each year.
 Many of those victims are children.
 And, quite often, dogs attack for no reason at all.

-I have met dogs that were one of the breeds that are considered dangerous, and they were some of the sweetest, most well-trained, and friendly pets I have ever met.
-I have also heard plenty of stories over the years about dogs on the most dangerous breed list that were vicious and aggressive and no amount of training could calm them down.
-I have also seen dogs that landed in the most dangerous dog breeds go from being the sweetest, most lovable dogs to suddenly attacking.
+Our law firm has met dogs that were one of the breeds considered dangerous, and they were some of the sweetest, most well-trained, and friendly pets we have ever met.
+Our Stockton dog bite attorneys have also heard plenty of stories about dogs on the most dangerous breed list that were vicious and aggressive, and no amount of training could calm them down.
+We have also seen dogs that landed in the most dangerous dog breeds go from being the sweetest, most lovable dogs to suddenly attacking.

 Here are the breeds that are considered dangerous:

 - German Shepherds